presstacular/presstacular-api-php/README.md

 ## Installation

-Just place mailermailer-api-php in a directory accessible by your application
+Just place presstacular-api-php in a directory accessible by your application

 ## Usage